IngeborgArdoe/training/free/exercise-04.md

     2. Group: Companies – Search result
     3. Selection: Selected objects
     4. Click OK
-    5. The condition should now be &quot;Companies – Search result.Selected Objects _has value&quot;_
+    5. The condition should now be _Companies – Search result.Selected Objects _has value__
     6. Click OK
 8. Go to View editor and add a Button somewhere appropriate.
   1. Give the button a label.
 If necessary, remove the 75px width constraint
   2. Add an Event, On Click, and select the new command
 9. Save and close the form
-10. Navigate to Data -\&gt; Object Classes -\&gt; Company
+10. Navigate to Data -> Object Classes -> Company
   1. Open (double click Company)
   2. Go to Data Integrity, click change on Uniqueness Constraint
   3. Click Add, and setup this constraint